Genomicsplc/variantkey/README.md

 In this context, the human genetic variant for a given genome assembly is defined as the set of four components compatible with the VCF format:

 * **`CHROM`** - chromosome: An identifier from the reference genome.
 It only has 26 valid values: autosomes from 1 to 22, the sex chromosomes X=23 and Y=24, mitochondria MT=25 and a symbol NA=0 to indicate missing data.
 * **`POS`** - position: The reference position in the chromosome, with the first nucleotide having position 0.
-The largest expected value is 247,199,718 to represent the last base pair in the chromosome 1.
+The largest expected value is less than 250 million to represent the last base pair in the chromosome 1.
 * **`REF`** - reference allele: String containing a sequence of reference nucleotide letters.
 The value in the POS field refers to the position of the first nucleotide in the String.
 * **`ALT`** - alternate allele: Single alternate non-reference allele.
 String containing a sequence of nucleotide letters.
 Multiallelic variants must be decomposed in individual biallelic variants.